Study Language Technology

 Language technology is part of the language sciences track at the BA level.
 Students who have taken this track are automatically admitted to LingDig, our MA programme, and may choose the language technology track at the master level.

-(During the years 2017–2019 our master’s programme was called LingDA: Linguistic Diversity in the Digital Age.
-From the point of view of a language technology student, the renewed LingDig programme is essentially the same as LingDA, but LingDig incorporates two new study tracks, Cognitive Science and Digital Humanities, and offers a larger selection of courses.)
+During the years 2017–2019 our master’s programme was called LingDA: Linguistic Diversity in the Digital Age.
+From the point of view of a language technology student, the renewed LingDig programme is essentially the same as LingDA, but LingDig incorporates two new study tracks, Cognitive Science and Digital Humanities, and offers a larger selection of courses.

-If you want to specialise in language technology then you will need to take the module LDA-T300 Language Technology, Advanced Studies that includes 90 ECTS credits in total.
 Depending on your background and interests there are many options of courses to choose among and we also collaborate with the MSc programme in data science.

 You can also study language technology as an optional module within other programmes.
-We offer the following two modules:

 Its is, of course, also possible to register for individual courses if you meet the prerequisites and sufficient space is available.
 Please, have a look at our current courses and feel free to contact Jörg Tiedemann or Mathias Creutz (firstname dot lastname at helsinki dot fi) in case of further questions.